uhh very cool game for cdww but tiny diffrnet

 shader(liquidShader);

-Activates the WebGL shader program so that subsequent drawing commands use this shader.
+Activates the compiled shader program so subsequent drawing operations use it instead of the default 2D renderer.

 liquidShader.setUniform('u_resolution', [width, height]);

-Passes the canvas resolution to the shader so it can calculate proper aspect ratio and pixel coordinates.
+Passes canvas dimensions to the shader so it can compute normalized screen coordinates correctly.

 liquidShader.setUniform('u_time', millis() / 1000.0);

-Passes elapsed time in seconds to the shader.
-The shader uses this to animate the ripples and color shifts over time.
+Passes current time in seconds to the shader for animating ripples and lighting shifts.

 liquidShader.setUniform('u_mouse', [mouseX, mouseY]);

-Passes the current mouse position to the shader (though this particular shader doesn't use it in the current implementation).
+Passes current mouse position to the shader (though this sketch doesn't actively use it in the current fragment shader logic).

 liquidShader.setUniform('u_mouse_vel', [smoothVelX, smoothVelY]);